A bunch of useful DJI Mavic Pro Accessories and gadgets I find essential in 2019 – and some that you don’t really need.

 To get that extra individual look on the drone, stickers, and decorations are available for your Mavic Pro.
 No one wants to be mainstream, right?

 You have several choices ranging from simple expression skins with faces and animal-like details, to whole skins covering the craft, batteries and remote controller.
+Here is my own review of the EVAC skin from Decalgirl.

 On Amazon, you can buy many different skin packages for this purpose.
 I read that they might interfere with GPS and the general range, but I haven’t tried them myself yet.